 - How do individual neurons and neural networks achieve an ongoing balance between stability and plasticity under a constantly changing environment?

-- What are the primary mechanisms initiating synaptic and network dysfunctions in Alzheimer’s disease?
+- What are the mechanisms driving synaptic and network dysfunctions in Alzheimer’s disease?

-- Interplay between population firing stability of and single neuron dynamics in hippocampal networks.
-Collaboration with Prof. Eli Nelken (HUJI).
+- Interplay between population firing stability and single neuron dynamics in hippocampal networks.

-- High-resolution, single-photon imaging of synaptic vesicle recycling and calcium dynamics at the level of single synapses;
+- High-resolution, quantitaive imaging of synaptic vesicle recycling and calcium dynamics at the level of single synapses;

 - Two-photon microscopy combined with fluorescence lifetime imaging microscopy (2pFLIM)